 Personalities & Contemporary Witnesses

-Read interesting contemporary witness reports and biographies of confidants and opponents of Luther.
+Read interesting reports and biographies written by Luther's confidantes and adversaries.

 Personalities & contemporary witnesses

 "When Martin was a child, he was always calm and well-behaved.
 When he reached the age of four, we enrolled him in school in Mansfeld.
-He was too young and too small to be able to make it to school on his own, so his older classmates would carry him, something I am certain he enjoyed.
-Martin would later go to school first in Madgeburg, then in Eisenach.
+He was too young and too small to be able to make it to school on his own, so his older classmates would carry him, something he obviously enjoyed.
+Martin later went to school first in Magdeburg, then in Eisenach.
 I had always hoped that he would grow up to become a lawyer.
-Instead, he joined the Augustinians in Erfurt and became a mendicant friar!
+Instead, he joined the Augustinians in Erfurt and became a mendicant friar.
 Martin always had a mind of his own.
-Martin’s decision to enter the monastery led to a serious altercation between us, after which we lost contact.
-I viewed monks as lazy journeymen who lived at the expense of the people and did nothing more than to stuff their bellies all day.
-It was not until Martin’s wedding that my wife and I travelled to Wittenberg.
-There, after many years, Martin and I were finally able to reconcile our differences.
-Of course by that time, he had already given up being a monk."
+Martin’s decision to enter the monastery led to us having a serious argument, after which we lost touch.
+I viewed monks as lazy, living at the expense of the people and doing nothing more than stuffing their bellies all day.
+It was not until Martin’s wedding that my wife and I travelled to Wittenberg, and after many years, Martin and I were finally able to reconcile our differences.
+Of course, by that time, he had already given up being a monk."

 Children: Martin Luther, Jacob Luther